 Maintenance

 Pay attention to the furnace’s components and their quality.
-High-quality components require less maintenance, saving you money on routine HVAC service.
+High-quality components require less maintenance, saving you money on routine HVAC maintenance.
 Most brands offer different tiers of heating units that fit various budgets and home heating needs.
 Look out for parts that use stainless steel and variable-speed technology as good markers of high quality.

-You may be able to add these components as upgrades to a standard model, but we suggest finding a unit that already includes them.
+- You may be able to add these components as upgrades to a standard model, but we suggest finding a unit that already includes them.
 Ask an HVAC technician about what upgrades are possible with the furnace model you’re interested in.

 Motors